bigeyedata/terraform-modules/examples/standard/README.md

 The module includes:

+* ECS cluster, services, and tasks
+* Cloudwatch
+* Elasticache
+* ELBs
+* IAM Roles (create and manage ECS roles)
+* Opensearch
+* RDS databases
+* RabbitMQ Broker (Amazon MQ)
-* VPC
+* Secrets Manager
 * Security Groups
-* IAM Roles
-* ELBs
-* ECS cluster, services, and tasks
-* Secrets
 * S3 buckets
-* RabbitMQ Broker
-* Elasticache
+* VPC

 ## Prerequisites

+Bigeye support will need the following information

+* github handle to pull the terraform modules repo
+* AWS account ID that you will be running the install from.
+This is to authorize access to Bigeye ECR images
+* AWS Region you will be installing Bigeye.
+This is to ensure images are available in the region that you will be pulling from.

-For the standard install, you will need the following:
+For the standard installation, you will also need the following:

 * [Terraform prerequisites](https://github.com/bigeyedata/terraform-modules/blob/main/README.md#prerequisites)
 * Access to an ECR registry with container images (get from Bigeye)
 * An image tag (get from Bigeye)
 * An AWS account with a Route53 Hosted Zone where Terraform will write DNS records
+* An AWS IAM user or role that has enough permissions to provision DNS records, IAM roles, create databases, etc.

 ## Steps

-To install the stack, run the following:

 ### Get Bigeye Container Images